michael72/plantuml-helpers/doc/examples.md

 #### Alternative Version

 Whether you like the first auto formatted version more or think this one is cleaner is up to you.
-The first auto formatted version could also be formatted nicely when just elongating the line between `[Camera]` and `[Commands]`.
+The first auto formatted version could also be formatted nicely when just elongating the line between `[Camera]` and `[Commands]` pulling `[Commands]` down and leaving space for the other components.

 The elongating trick often works nicely - try that!

 ```plantuml
 @startuml